benitomartin/github-issues-multiagent-intelligence/README.md

 This project provides an intelligent, multi-agent system for processing, analyzing, and managing GitHub issues at scale.
 It leverages LLMs, vector databases, and cloud-native Kubernetes infrastructure to automate search, triage, and enrichment of GitHub issues, supporting advanced workflows and integration using LangGraph agents.

-The project implementation can be found in detail in the following [blog](https://decodingml.substack.com/p/the-github-issue-ai-butler-on-kubernetes).
+The detailed implementation of the project can be found in the following [blog](https://decodingml.substack.com/p/the-github-issue-ai-butler-on-kubernetes).

 ## Overview